 The preceding screen provides you with a list of options.
-At the bottom of this screen are the control keys for this screen.
+At the bottom of this screen are the control keys.
 Take note of these keys and their respective uses.

 User-configurable fields appear in a different color.
 If you need information on the selected field, press <F1>.
 The help menu will then appear to provide you with the information you need.
-The memory display at the lower right-hand side of the screen is read-only and automatically adjusts accordingly.
+The memory display at the lower right of the screen is read-only and automatically adjusts accordingly.

-Details of Standard CMOS Setup:
+Details of Standard CMOS Setup Date

-Date

-To set the date, highlight the "Date" field and then press either <Page Up>/<Page Down> or <+>/<-> to set the current date.
+To set the date, highlight the "Date" field and then press either $\langle Page Up \rangle / \langle Page Down \rangle$ or $\langle + \rangle / \langle - \rangle$ to set the current date.
 Follow the month, day and year format.
 Valid values for month, day and year are: Month: (1 to 12), Day: (1 to 31), Year: (up to 2079)